JanneMattila/api-design/README.md

-# API Planning
+# API Design

-Some thoughts how to plan your APIs
+Some thoughts how to plan and design your APIs

 ## Rapid prototyping

-If you want to playaround with your APIs, you can use tools like [JSON Server](https://github.com/typicode/json-server) to quickly try them out.
+If you want to playaround with your API design, you can use tools like [JSON Server](https://github.com/typicode/json-server) to quickly try them out.